architectural bridge

 • Under SEIS, the tax credit is 50% of the investment made.
 Again, the income tax relief will be clawed back if the shares are disposed of within three years.

-Tax due on sale of the share
+Tax due on the sale of the share

-Provided the shares are held for three years or more, in both cases any gain on the shares themselves is free from tax.
+Provided the shares are held for three years or more, in both cases, any gain on the shares themselves is free from tax.
 An added benefit for both EIS and SEIS is the opportunity to defer or extinguish gains on other assets.

-• EIS the tax on the gain is deferred until the shares are eventually sold.
+• EIS: the tax on the gain is deferred until the shares are eventually sold.

-• SEIS 50% of the amount invested can be used to extinguish a gain on an asset realised in the same tax year.
+• SEIS: 50% of the amount invested can be used to extinguish a gain on an asset realised in the same tax year.

-In either case the gain will come back into charge if the shares are sold within three years of issue.
+In either case, the gain will come back into charge if the shares are sold within three years of issue.

 Restrictions

 There are restrictions to the relief where you are connected to the company you invest in.
-This is usually where you or your associates own more than 30% of the company or a paid director.
+This is usually where you or your associates own more than 30% of the company or are a paid director.
 However, often companies will look to secure ‘business angel’ investors.

-A business angel will often be a successful entrepreneur who looks for opportunities to invest money into a business usually offering expertise to help the business grow.
+A business angel will often be a successful entrepreneur who looks for opportunities to invest money into a business, usually offering expertise to help the business grow.
 As part of this, the angel investor is often appointed as a director of the company, enabling them to be involved in the decision-making process and to better monitor their investment.

-HMRC is prepared to accept that relief will still be available in these cases provided the level of remuneration paid is ‘reasonable’ in relation to their services to the company.
+HMRC is prepared to accept that relief will still be available in these cases, provided the level of remuneration paid is ‘reasonable’ in relation to their services to the company.
 Care does need to be taken with additional issues of shares.

 Claiming for losses